Crested (duck breed)

-The Crested is a breed of domestic duck.
-It was probably brought to Europe from the East Indies by Dutch ships.
-It has its appearance because it is heterozygous for a genetic mutation causing a deformity of the skull.
+The Crested is a breed of domestic duck, characterised by a crest or tuft of feathers on the head.
+Ducks of this kind were probably brought from the East Indies to Europe by Dutch ships.
+The duck may be of any colour; the crest results from the action of an autosomal dominant gene and varies widely in size, from imperceptibly small to a diameter of approximately 13 cm.

 History

 The Crested probably originates in the East Indies, with subsequent development in Holland.
 Crested ducks are seen in seventeenth-century paintings such as those of Melchior d'Hondecoeter and Jan Steen.

 In the United States the breed was described by D.J.
 Browne in 1853.
-The white Crested was added to the American Standard of Perfection in 1874; the black variant was added in 1977.
+The white Crested was added to the American Standard of Perfection of the American Poultry Association in 1874; the black variant was added in 1977.
 The Crested was recognised in the United Kingdom in 1910.

 A bantam version of the breed, the Crested Miniature, was bred by John Hall and Roy Sutcliffe in the United Kingdom in the late twentieth century; it was recognised in 1997.